 - Personal expenses

-- TRAVEL INSURANCE: Travel Insurance is not included in the purchase price.
+- TRAVEL INSURANCE: Travel Insurance is required and not included in the purchase price.
 For your convenience, we offer travel insurance through *Travelex Insurance Services.
 For questions, quotes, or to purchase travel insurance, visit Travelex Insurance or call (800) 228-9792 and use the code 26-0057 for Elias Tours.

 The Holy Land – captivating, perhaps confusing, and central to the Abrahamic faiths.
 We are drawn to it and want to explore the place where Jesus lived, but we are not sure how.

 We’ll begin our time in Galilee and then visit ancient sites from the Old and New Testaments, This trip will offer new insight into the land and its people: the past, present, and future of the place where Jesus lived and did his ministry.
 Our hope is that all participants will find a deeper connection to the roots of Christianity and gain greater insight and understanding of the current situation in the Holy Land.

 Trinity Lutheran Seminary - Holy Land Study Tour

 April 26 – May 10, 2022

 Day 1, TUE APR 26: Beginning of tour Depart from the US.

 Day 2, WED, APR 27: Tel Aviv arrival – visit Jaffa – transfer to the Hotel in Netanya